 6.2 You shall not use sound amplification equipment unless the sound is contained within the area of your allotted Exhibition Space.
 You shall ensure that any visual aid equipment for your stand shall also be positioned so that intended viewers congregate within the limited area of your Exhibition Space.

 6.3 You shall ensure that no leads connected to any device shall be taken outside the limited area of your allotted Exhibition Space and are appropriately routed to ensure that they do not form a hazard.

 7. Fire Risks & Safety

-7.1 You shall comply with all fire and safety regulations which apply to the Exhibition at the Venue.
+7.1 You shall comply with all fire and safety regulations which apply to the Exhibition and/or the Venue.
 Aisles and fire exits must be kept clear of Exhibits.
-All materials used for the interiors of stands must be thoroughly fire-proofed to the satisfaction of the Venue’s fire advisor and failure to do so may result in the removal of all offending fittings.
+All materials used for the interiors of stands must be thoroughly fire-proofed to the satisfaction of the Venue’s and/or our fire advisor and failure to do so may result in the removal of all offending fittings.
 Plastics should not be used in the construction of stands without our written permission.
 If you suspect or discover an outbreak of fire, however slight, you must make immediate use of the extinguishers and notify the Venue organiser immediately.

-7.2 You shall notify us if you would like to bring into the Venue any substance or article which might potentially be hazardous, and shall ensure that any requirements which we may impose in relation to dealing with that substance or article are complied with.
+7.2 You shall notify us if you would like to bring into the Venue any substance or article which might potentially be Hazardous, and shall ensure that any requirements which we may impose in relation to dealing with that substance or article are complied with.
 For the purposes of this clause 7, “Hazardous” means, in relation to any substance anything that, in our opinion, may (a) create a risk of fire, explosion and/or the release of noxious gases, (b) soil and/or cause damage to the Venue or its contents, and/or (c) cause any risk to the health or safety of occupants of the Venue.